-The Shirehampton Centre caters for pupils in Key Stage 2 (although this year it has been appropriate for a year 2 pupil to attend the setting).
+The Shirehampton Centre caters for pupils in Key Stage 2.
 All pupils have a primary need of autism and most will be functioning within early National Curriculum expectations in year 6.
 Most pupils attend the Centre after having tried mainstream school, some pupils will have attended our Napier Miles site for KS1 and some will also transfer from other specialist settings.

 Class groups are carefully planned and staffed, each have a qualified teacher along with a teaching assistant.
 Pupil placement is organised with a sensitivity to individual pupil need, social and academic learning, year group, and complexity of a pupils learning style.
 Pupils’ individual learning path ways are planned to minimise barriers to learning and develop progress.

 The setting is quiet, purposeful and friendly.
 Pupils have a real sense of belonging and show a positive approach to their learning.